s-chand/stock-exchange/README.md

     `Winner = C2`

-5. **Reduce Budget:** Once the winner has been idenified, the company's bid is subtracted from the budget in the database.
+5. **Reduce Budget:** Once the winner has been idenified, the bid is subtracted from the budget in the database.

 ## Tests